Optimal structure learning and conditional independence testing: Introduction

 \paragraph{Conditional independence testing} CI testing forms a crucial building block in machine learning and reasoning tasks.
 Given a triplet of random variables $(X,Y,Z)$, the problem asks whether $X$ is conditionally independent of $Y$ given $Z$.
 Numerous methods \citep[e.g.][]{dawid1979conditional, fukumizu2007kernel, ramsey2014scalable, li2020nonparametric} have been developed to address this fundamental problem.
 One prominent class of methods relies on measuring the distance between the conditional distribution $P(X, Y \given Z)$ and the product of the marginals $P(X \given Z)P(Y \given Z)$.
 For Gaussian variables, the problem reduces to testing whether the partial correlation is zero \citep{fisher1915frequency}.
 For discrete variables, hypothesis tests based on chi-squared statistics are widely employed \cite{ireland1968contingency,darroch1980markov}.
 Recent advancements have also explored kernel-based methods \cite{gretton2007kernel,zhang2011kernel} and information-theoretic measures such as conditional mutual information \citep{runge2018conditional,berrett2019nonparametric} that can capture complex nonlinear dependencies in a nonparametric fashion.

 From the theoretical standpoint, CI testing has been investigated from the perspective of minimax optimality.
 For discrete distributions, the problem is well-understood and the minimax optimal rates have been established \citep{chan2014optimal,diakonikolas2016new,canonne2018testing}.
 In the nonparametric setting, \citet{neykov2021minimax} studied the fundamental limits of CI testing, deriving minimax optimal rates under smoothness assumptions.
 In addition, practical CI tests have been proposed \citep{kim2022local,kim2024conditional}.
-In particular, \citet{jamshidi2024on} devised a Von Mises estimator for mutual information as a valid CI test, and showed it achieves the parametric rate once the density is sufficiently smooth.
+In particular, \citet{jamshidi2024on} devised a Von Mises estimator for mutual information as a valid CI test under smoothness conditions.
 These theoretical results provide valuable insights into the inherent difficulty of CI testing under different distributional setups.